-To protect the calanque of Sugiton and les Pierres tombées from significant erosion linked to overcrowding, the National Park limits the number of visitors on June 26, July 3 and every day from July 10 to August 21, 2022.
+To protect the calanque of Sugiton and les Pierres tombées from significant erosion linked to overcrowding, the National Park limits the number of visitors from June to September.

 See: How to access Sugiton by reservation ?